Bhart-Verma/CEH-Notes/ceh-notes.md

 <script>alert('XSS')</script>

-Steps: Put payload in search field or URL (e.g., ?q=<payload>).
-If alert pops, it’s vulnerable.
+Steps: Inject payload in a search field or URL (e.g., http://example.com?q=<payload>).
+If an alert pops, it’s vulnerable.
+Use Burp Suite to intercept and test.
 Insecure Code:

 <?php echo $_GET['q']; ?>